ameyer95/antidote-1/aec/README.txt

                                        in time for this artifact)

-We have provided another script that runs most of the benchmarks and terminates in just 5 hours, using modest resources:
+We have provided another script that runs most of the benchmarks and terminates in around 5 hours, using modest resources:
 `scripts/batch-exp/run_most.sh 4000 120`
 This file is a copy of the run-all script, but with the most expensive lines commented out: specifically, we skip all of the MNIST-1-7-Real experiments,